bit-whacker/ml_mda/README.md

 ## Jupyter Notebook

-We'll share Jupyter notes, which would consist of techniques for Medical Data Analysis.
+We'll share Jupyter notes, which will consist of techniques for Medical Data Analysis.
 We'll keep adding notebooks to this repository in sequence starting from basic operations on data to in-depth analysis and visualization of the medical data.

 ---